Dogale Jewelry, Goldsmith in Venice

 Thanks to ‘instinct a passion for drawing and fancy jewelry he learned early the art of settings engraving of jewelry, essential for the creation of entirely blackamoor and other beautiful jewels.

-Blackamoors as a jewel .. but if you have a taste for mystery also talismans.
-The blackamoors brooches that are produced and sold in our shop are jewels of the Venetian goldsmith tradition, in fact they are born from the original synthesis, made in Venice, of various cultural suggestions.
-The origins of the Blackamoors go back to distant times, when Saracen pirates infested the coasts of Dalmatia.
-In the Hellenistic age in Fiume, in Istria, gold earrings and black and white enamel were produced, with the function of a powerful talisman.
-During the centuries of the great fear of the Ottoman Turks, the terrible law of the strongest was in force, the populations of the coast always brought the moretti and donated them to the churches as a sign of thanks for the escaped danger.
-From this the amulet was born in Venice, not to exorcise attacks from the sea, but to represent the Turkish pirate conquered by Venice and the Doges of her, therefore celebrated as a triumph and reinterpreted as a rich jewel in gold and precious stones.
-One of the most famous references to the Moors is that of Othello, the Moor of Venice by Shakespeare.
-The protagonist is precisely a Moro, a general in the Venetian army.
-In Venice the Moors are quite everywhere, there is even the Campo dei Mori.
-Noble coats of arms of families with the surname Moro or with depictions of faces of “Moors” are common in Venice.
-For example, the clock tower in Piazza San Marco has 2 Moors striking the hours (although in reality the two characters are two shepherds probably later called Moors with the oxidation of the bronze they are made of) in the early sixteenth century in Venice various paintings were painted in which Islamic figures appear above all the famous one of the exorcism of the possessed by Vittore Carpaccio it is curious to find out how Moresco, Moreschi, Morone, Moro, Moretto, Moretti, Morello, Moroni Dal Moro and so on from nicknames these become real surnames, in Trento there is a town named Mori!
-Returning to jewels with the Moors, they are objects that speak of our city, in our century the imagination of the Venetians has given rise to infinite variations on the theme: bust and turban have become a scenic space where the best techniques learned from the local goldsmith are represented with fretwork, engravings, watermarks, and also with beautiful fired enamels.
-The craftsman using the power of the heat of the oven, and an ancient technique, colors the jewels in the most varied shades among the most beautiful colors undoubtedly red, green or blue the heads are almost always in ebony wood.
-The Blackamoors have also been appreciated by personalities of international stature such as Grace Kelly, Elena of Spain, Ernest Hemingway, Elton John, Diana Vreeland, in recent times the style icon Iris Apfel who loves models rich in pearls wears them.
-André Leon Talley right arm of Anna Wintour disappeared in 2022, the only black fashion journalist and artistic director of Vogue often wore an imposing dark brown bust brooch at fashion shows.
-The actress Julia Jäger instead wears our Blackamoors parure in the German TV series Commissario Brunetti.
-And today?
-Moretti jewels continue to be the coveted object of elite collectors.
-Simple tourists, incognito stylists, or loyal Venetians regularly visit our Atelier, many are demanding and capricious customers; even if the city is no longer that of the legendary 1950s, princes and dukes, marquises and countesses of the European aristocracy still pass through the shop, to fulfill a secret whim, or give a stylish gift.
+A bit of history: Typical Venetian jewels… Moretti as a jewel.. but if you have a taste for mystery also talismans.
+The Moor-shaped brooches that are produced and sold in our shop are jewels of the Venetian goldsmith tradition, in fact they were born from the original synthesis, carried out in Venice, of various cultural suggestions.
+The origins of the Moretti family date back to very distant times, when Saracen pirates infested the coasts of Dalmatia.
+In the Hellenistic age, earrings made of gold and black and white enamel were produced in Fiume, Istria, acting as a powerful talisman.
+During the centuries of great fear of the Ottoman Turks, the terrible law of the strongest was in force, the populations of the coast always brought the African Americans and donated them to the churches as a sign of thanks for having escaped the danger.
+From here the amulet came to Venice, not to exorcise attacks from the sea, but to represent the Turkish pirate defeated by Venice and her Doges, celebrated as a triumph and reinterpreted as a rich jewel in gold and precious stones.
+One of the most famous references to the Moors is that of Othello, Shakespeare’s Moor of Venice.
+The protagonist is indeed a Moro, a general in the Venetian army.
+In Venice the Moors are almost everywhere, even the Campo dei Mori exists.
+Coats of arms of families with the surname Moro or with depictions of the faces of “Moors” are common in Venice.
+The clock tower in Piazza San Marco for example has 2 Moors who strike the hours (even if in reality the two characters are two shepherds probably later called Moors with the oxidation of the bronze they are made of) in the early sixteenth century in Venice various paintings have been painted in which Islamic figures appear such as those of Vittore Carpaccio, it is curious to discover how Moresco, Moreschi, Morone, Moro, Moretto, Moretti, Morello, Moroni Dal Moro and so on from nicknames these become real surnames, in Trento there is a town called Mori!
+Returning to the jewels with the Moors, they are objects that speak of our city, in our century the imagination of the Venetians has given rise to infinite variations on the theme: bust and turban have become a scenic space where the best techniques learned from the local goldsmith’s art are represented with fretwork, engravings, filigrees, and also with beautiful fired enamels.
+The craftsman uses the power of the heat of the oven and an ancient technique to color the jewels in the most varied shades, among the most beautiful colours, undoubtedly red, green or blue.
+The heads are almost always made of ebony wood.
+The Morettis have also been appreciated by people of international stature such as Grace Kelly, Elena of Spain, Ernest Hemingway, Elton John, Diana Vreeland, in recent times the style icon Iris Apfel who loved models rich in pearls wore them.
+André Leon Talley, Anna Wintour’s right-hand man, who died in 2022, the only black fashion journalist and artistic director of Vogue, often wore an imposing dark-haired bust brooch at fashion shows.
+The late financier Robert Zellinger de Balkany was a passionate “Fan” of ours and every time he arrived with his wonderful Yacht Marala he tastefully chose his jewels: Moretti and “Horses”, because he was also a Polo champion!
+The actress Julia Jäger instead wears one of our Mori sets in the 2020 German TV series Inspector Brunetti. and currently?
+Moretti jewels, in addition to being talismans, are messengers of love and continue to be a coveted object for elite collectors.
+Simple tourists, incognito stylists, or loyal Venetians regularly visit our Atelier; many are demanding and capricious customers; even if the city is no longer that of the legendary 50s/70s, princes and dukes, marquises and countesses of the European aristocracy still pass through the shop to fulfill a secret whim or give a stylish gift.

 In our shop in Venice – a few steps to the Duomo behind the Basilica of to the Hotel Danieli – you will have a large choice of many models of Venetian blackamoors (earrings, broochs, pendants and rings), you will have the possibility to look at the goldsmith during his work, who will explain t you how the craftsmanship’s realisation of the blackamoors is carried out.